WP003: 75-Hour Writing Exam

 - The student can complete an Option A portfolio.
 The Option A portfolio consists of three timed essays: the parts 1 and 2 of WP003 and an additional source-based argumentative essay; please note that the first two parts will be a different topic than the regular WP003 exams.
 The student has up to three hours to complete each essay.
 The Option A portfolio is offered on three consecutive afternoons twice each semester.
 This option is appropriate for students who, because of text anxiety, learning disability, etc., require additional time to write their essays.

 - The student can complete an Option C portfolio.
-The Option C portfolio is a semester-long project consisting of five essays the student writes and/or revises under the supervision of faculty from the Writing Outcomes Program.
-A student completing this portfolio must meet with the supervising faculty member at least 8 times during the semester.
+The Option C portfolio is a semester-long project consisting of five essays the student writes and/or revises under the supervision of a Writing Associate from the Center for Writing Excellence.
+A student completing this portfolio must meet with the supervising Writing Associate at least eight times during the semester.
 Because the Option C portfolio is time-consuming and labor-intensive, it should be chosen only as a last resort.

 All entering first-year students with an ACT English subscore below 22 must take the WP001 Placement Exam.
 All students completing a course in Written Expression (usually EN140) must take the WP002 Exit Exam.
 And all students, regardless of whether they have taken the previous two tests, must take the WP003 Writing Proficiency Examination.